 Large enterprises looking for quick migration without disturbing the existing application workflow generally choose the rehost approach.
 Once they migrate their application using the rehost approach, it is easy for them to re-architect and optimize the application as they are already done with the difficult part — Application migration to the cloud.

 You may choose manual or automated migration.
-If you are moving your application to AWS cloud, then you can use automation tools such as AWS VM Import/Export, Racemi, etc.
+If you are moving your application to the AWS cloud, then you can use automation tools such as AWS VM Import/Export, Racemi, etc.

 Curious to know how migrating your application to AWS can help you obtain higher ROI?
 Talk to AWS experts.